Brand development that increases sales velocity, guaranteed.

 Simple = Ease of Use

-Remember back about eight years ago, when the king of the hill social media site was MySpace, and Facebook was a little upstart for college students?
+Remember about eight years ago, when MySpace was the king of the hill on social media sites, and Facebook was a little upstart for college students?
 Remember everyone’s initial reaction to Facebook when compared to MySpace?
 No one liked it.
-MySpace was unique, customizable and flashy.
+MySpace was unique, customizable, and flashy.
 Facebook was boring—everyone’s page looked the same.
 Then what happened?
 As if by magic, everyone decided they wanted the plainness and predictability of a Facebook page rather than the burden of a wonderfully distinctive MySpace page.
-Apparently, no one felt like taking on the responsibility of decorating their social media pages anymore.
+No one felt like taking on the responsibility of decorating their social media pages anymore.
 What they wanted was simplicity.

 This is only one example of how a consumer base will flock to what is easy, clean and unsurprising.
-Something that can be figured out within the first two minutes of use is something that’s going to have wide appeal.
+Something that can be figured out within the first two minutes of use is likely to have broad appeal.

 Simple = Easy on the Eye

-Just because something is simple, doesn’t necessarily mean it’s boring.
-The art of good, simple web design is the ability to give the user something comfortable, something that he or she will want to go back to and something that gives the user confidence that all his or her needs are accounted for within the layout.
+Just because something is simple doesn’t necessarily mean it’s boring.
+The art of good, simple web design is the ability to provide the user with something comfortable, something they will want to return to, and something that gives them confidence that all their needs are accounted for within the layout.

 Simple = Specificity

 We love brainstorming sessions.
-We love the creative energy and adrenaline of flinging out a bunch of ideas and seeing what will stick.
+We love the creative energy and adrenaline of throwing out a bunch of ideas and seeing what sticks.
 What do we love even more: when a client knows what he or she likes, or even has example sites they love.

 We think it’s great when a client is excited about a project.
 We love hearing about their hopes and dreams for their web design or packaging design.
 What we cannot do is come up with a structure when the only instructions we’ve been given are, “We’re thinking we want it kind of like Amazon but younger, with maybe a gothic element but not so dark, and hip but with classic components too, and kind of urban, also.”
-If you want efficiency, simplicity and success, then do the work and be specific.
-You will save time, money, and will come up with a superior product.
+If you want efficiency, simplicity, and success, then do the work and be specific about it.
+You will save time, money, and develop a superior product.

 To sum up, clean up your design, for heaven’s sake.
 Get rid of the cartoons and pointless examples of Flash just for the sake of having Flash.
-Make it organized, dead simple to use, tidy and spare.
-A simple design is a confident design—and there is nothing sexier than confidence.
+Make it organized, straightforward to use, tidy, and uncluttered.
+A simple design is a confident design and there is nothing sexier than confidence.

 Data-Driven Brand Development